hoptond/portfolio/README.md

 # portfolio
-A portfolio for prospective employers to showcase my skills and projects
+A portfolio to showcase my developer skills and projects I have worked on